-- Pupils who join the school at a later date are assessed for phonics skills and phonological awareness on entry and provision made for their needs.
+- Pupils who join the school at a later date are assessed for phonics skills and phonological awareness on entry and provision is made for their needs.

-- All children (excluding those with identified cognitive delays) are expected to achieve the phonics screening check by the end of Year 1.
+- All children (excluding those with identified significant cognitive delays) are expected to achieve the phonics screening check by the end of Year 1.

 - We aim for the number of children achieving the expected standard in statutory KS1 and KS2 Reading assessments to be above national.

 - A love of reading is developed through engaging reading spaces, diverse opportunities, a wide range of texts and ‘wow’ moments as well as a progressive book curriculum.